SharePoint/sp-dev-docs/docs/business-apps/power-automate/guidance/migrate-from-classic-workflows-to-power-automate-flows.md

 Approvals are the most common workflow scenario when it comes to automating business processes in SharePoint.
 Transitioning to Power Automate flows, approvals can be streamlined for data in SharePoint, Dynamics 365, forms, SQL, and so on.
 You can create approvals in your workflow, and view sent and received requests in a unified Actions center.
 Power Automate approvals enable users to customize flows and create approvals for the following types:

 - [Single approvals](/power-automate/modern-approvals)
 - [Sequential approvals](/power-automate/sequential-modern-approvals)
 - [Parallel approvals](/power-automate/parallel-modern-approvals)

-SharePoint approvals such as [page approvals](customize-page-approvals.md), [document approvals][Require approval of documents in SharePoint using Power Automate](require-doc-approval.md), and [hub association approvals](https://support.microsoft.com/office/set-up-your-sharepoint-hub-site-e2daed64-658c-4462-aeaf-7d1a92eba098#bkmk_managesiteassociationapprovals) are all integrated and powered by Power Automate flows, providing users the flexibility to customize the business process for each of the approval scenarios.
+SharePoint approvals such as [page approvals](customize-page-approvals.md), [document approvals](require-doc-approval.md), and [hub association approvals](https://support.microsoft.com/office/set-up-your-sharepoint-hub-site-e2daed64-658c-4462-aeaf-7d1a92eba098#bkmk_managesiteassociationapprovals) are all integrated and powered by Power Automate flows, providing users the flexibility to customize the business process for each of the approval scenarios.

 ## Authoring classic workflows and flows